KevinMuller7/LauzHack_20_social_map/README.md

 There are three objectives:
 1° Give useful data, which is not currently obtained, that allows to monitor better the spread of the coronavirus.
 Hence, better measure against the coronavirus can be done.
-2° For each user, it knows which person it is more risky to have a close social interaction with.
-Therefore, it provides a better risk assessment at the level of the used.
+2° The user know which person it is more risky to have a close social interaction with.
+Therefore, it provides a better risk assessment at the level of the user.
 3° It gives who is in quarantine, allowing the user to offer his/her support (like buying foods or calling him/her).
 Some people that may have the virus still go to a food store because they are not asking for support.

 ## The matlab code

 The matlab code provided here is a mock up of an app, which is robust and should be able to handle a Swiss-scale scenario.
 For the moment, in the database, the user has an health state (healthy, sick, critical condition), a location (postal code) and a list of relative/friend.
 For each relative/friend, he/she can see his/her health state and if he/she knows someone who got the coronavirus (or who knows someone who got the coronavirus, a social distance of 3).
-Addition information about the user and his/her friends/relatives can be included if necessary.
+Additional information about the user and his/her friends/relatives can be included if necessary.

 The mock-up works in the following way.
 An user pressing a certain button is replaced by a call of the function, which has the format: